Douglass Academic Resource Center

 Students report to Douglass Hall and are monitored by the Athletic Academic Advisement and Enhancement Specialist or Douglass Academic Resource Center staff.
 Routine attendance reports are sent to coaches.

 The following services and expectations are echoed throughout the year:

 - Agency is key for our student-athletes.
 Failure to attend to academic matters, including attending class regularly, Crown Forum, study halls, meeting with your professors or academic advisor as required and on demand, etc., will be reported to coaches.
 It is the responsibility of the student-athlete to correctly sign in and out with the monitor using the scanners or sign in sheets available

-- Professional academic advising is required of all incoming students for their first year (two semesters).
+- A course registration advisement audit is required of all student-athletes.
 Like all students, student-athletes are also assigned a faculty advisor when they declare a major.
-Those who have not declared a major upon earning 30 credit hrs remain with a professional academic advisor (Divisional Academic Advising Specialist) and are referred to career services professionals.
-Athletes who have not declared a major prior to earning 48 credit hrs risk becoming ineligible
+Athletes who have not declared a major prior to earning 48 credit hrs risk becoming ineligible.

 - The Center staff is available for special topics workshops for student- athletes during New Student Orientation and upon request

 - Assistance in identifying credit bearing courses to meet a college expectation of 15 credit hrs each semester (not 12 needed for full time enrollment) is required and explicitly expressed on a new course registration advisement form.
 Some student-athletes may complete more than 15 credit hrs in their off season or less during season with a goal of 30 credit hrs a year in order to graduate in 4 years or ahead of schedule.
 A student who fails to earn nine hrs in a semester/maintain a 2.0 GPA (may be higher for some sports) is ruled ineligible.
 See the Compliance Officer for additional eligibility requirements or when in doubt.